FuelLabs/fuels-wallet/.changeset/hip-fireants-happen.md

 "fuels-wallet": patch
 ---

-fix: Fix fee calculation when sending max amount of coin.
+fix: Rely on TS-SDK to define fee of a maximum balance transaction